rothgar/netdata-wiki/Why-netdata?.md

 # Netdata is unique!

-## Per second data collection and visualization.
+## Per second data collection and visualization

 **Per second data collection and visualization** is usually only available in dedicated console tools, like `top`, `vmstat`, `iostat`, etc. Netdata brings per second data collection and visualization to all applications, accessible through the web.